isomerpages/pa-cdcnw-deprecated/_programmes/Uplifting The Community/WeCare Arts @ North West.md

 The projects span across various art forms such as Dance, Music, Theatre, Visual Arts, Literary Arts and Multi-Disciplinary Arts.
 At North West CDC, participants under the programme are exposed to art forms such as Chinese Calligraphy, Rangoli Art and Visual Arts.

-For more information, please contact Brandon Oh at Brandon_OH@pa.gov.sg.